Raptor007/X-Wing-Revival/README.txt

   MSAA (Antialiasing): Use multiple samples to reduce jagged edges.
 Can be GPU-heavy,
     especially when VR is enabled.
 (Renamed from "FSAA" to avoid confusion with FXAA.)

-  Vertical Synchronization (VSync): Eliminate tearing by only drawing frames when the
+  VSync (Vertical Synchronization): Eliminate tearing by only drawing frames when the
     monitor is ready to refresh.
 Recommended for fast systems, but turning this off is an easy way to improve framerate and reduce stuttering.

+  Framebuffer Textures: Use framebuffer objects as live textures for the cockpit.
+    This shouldn't hurt performance much, but some old video cards don't support it.
+    Framebuffers are also used for the VR eyes, so this is required for VR.

   Texture Quality: Limit the maximum texture resolution; downsample anything too large.
     This may improve performance with very limited VRAM and is required on some ancient